siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/iis-configuration/usage.md

 ### Discovering and applying configurations

-You can use the IISConfigure plug-in to manage IIS configurations with IBM UrbanCode Deploy.
+You can use the IISConfigure plug-in to manage IIS configurations with IBM DevOps Deploy.
 The plug-in includes steps to discover configurations and package them into .zip files by using Microsoft Web Deploy, which is integrated into the plug-in.
 You can modify the configuration file in the .zip archive file by using tokenization steps that the plug-in provides.
 After you modify a configuration, you can apply it to the original environment or to a different environment.
 You can work with entire IIS configurations, or at a specific scope such as Sites, Apps, or App Pools.

 The following steps describe a standard process of discovery, tokenization, and application.

-1. Create a resource topology in IBM UrbanCode Deploy that models the IIS topology.
+1. Create a resource topology in IBM DevOps Deploy that models the IIS topology.
-2. Discover an existing IIS configuration, and store the configuration as component versions in IBM UrbanCode Deploy.
+2. Discover an existing IIS configuration, and store the configuration as component versions in IBM DevOps Deploy.
 3. Tokenize properties in the configuration so that the configuration is specific for your individual environments.
 4. Apply the modified configuration to a new environment and examine the result.
 5. Test the new environment to confirm that the configuration was applied successfully.